MicrosoftDocs/kaizala-docs/Articles/Business Solutions/Corporate communications/Sample Solutions/SharepointAnnouncementsonKaizala/Display Sharepoint announcements.md

 Announcement will be sent to the selected Kaizala group, each time flow is triggered.

-> Note- Text File is not supported as attachment
+> Note: Text File is not supported as attachment